chennes/OctoPrint-Queue/extras/queue.md

 ## A simple print queue

-Designed for use by staff at a public library, this plugin allows staff to efficiently manage customer print jobs.
+Designed for use at a public library, this plugin allows staff to efficiently manage customer print jobs.
 Its simple interface and setup are easy to learn, and your organization can either implement its own prioritization scheme or use the one provided with the plugin.
 It is primarily intended as a staff communication mechanism, allowing staff to see which job they should start up next, as well as look up completed jobs